JOYUJEONG/Coursera_Deep_Learning/Structuring Machine Learning Projects/Week 2 Quiz - Autonomous driving (case study).md

 ## Week 2 Quiz - Autonomous driving (case study)

-#### 1.To help you practice strategies for machine learning, in this week we’ll present another scenario and ask how you would act.
+#### 1. To help you practice strategies for machine learning, in this week we’ll present another scenario and ask how you would act.
 We think this “simulator” of working in a machine learning project will give a task of what leading a machine learning project could be like!

 - [ ] Spend a few days checking what is human-level performance for these tasks so that you can get an accurate estimate of Bayes error.
 - [x] Spend a few days training a basic model and see what mistakes it makes.